nathanchere/nFMOD/readme.md

 ## Release history

 #### vNext
+* Sound resources now managed by specific FmodInstance
+* FmodSystem.CreateSound() overload to accept UnmanagedResourceStream for easier loading of sounds from project resources

 * Go through the TODO list
 * Add internal ctors for main classes to take existing instance handle
 * More sample code